Select condition you are interested in:

 Cardiac Dysfunction: Cardiac dysfunction, such as congestive heart failure (CHF) and decreased left ventricular ejection fraction (LVEF), has occurred.
 In the overall safety population for RCC (N=586), cardiac dysfunction was observed in 0.6% (4/586) of patients without routine on-study LVEF monitoring.
 In a randomized RCC trial of VOTRIENT compared with sunitinib, in patients who had baseline and follow-up LVEF measurements, myocardial dysfunction occurred in 13% (47/362) of patients on VOTRIENT compared with 11% (42/369) of patients on sunitinib.
 CHF occurred in 0.5% of patients on each arm.
 In the randomized STS trial, myocardial dysfunction occurred in 11% (16/142) of patients on VOTRIENT compared to 5% (2/40) of patients on placebo.
 One percent (3/240) of patients on VOTRIENT had CHF, which did not resolve in 1 patient.
 Monitor blood pressure (BP), and manage promptly using a combination of antihypertensive therapy and dose modification of VOTRIENT (interruption and reinitiation at a reduced dose based on clinical judgment).
 Carefully monitor patients for clinical signs or symptoms of CHF.
 Baseline and periodic evaluation of LVEF is recommended in patients at risk of cardiac dysfunction, including previous anthracycline exposure.

 Arterial Thromboembolic Events: Arterial thromboembolic events have occurred and can be fatal.
 Fatal events were observed in 0.3% (2/586) of patients in the RCC trials and in no patients in the STS trials.
-In the randomized RCC trial, 2% (5/290) of patients receiving VOTRIENT experienced myocardial infarction or ischemia, 0.3% (1/290) had a cerebrovascular accident, and 1% (4/290) had an event of transient ischemic attack.
-In the randomized STS trial, 2% (4/240) of patients receiving VOTRIENT experienced myocardial infarction or ischemia, 0.4% (1/240) had a cerebrovascular accident, and there were no incidents of transient ischemic attack.
+In the randomized RCC trial, 2% (5/290) of patients receiving VOTRIENT experienced myocardial infarction (MI) or ischemia, 0.3% (1/290) had a cerebrovascular accident (CVA), and 1% (4/290) had an event of transient ischemic attack (TIA).
+In the randomized STS trial, 2% (4/240) of patients receiving VOTRIENT experienced MI or ischemia, 0.4% (1/240) had a CVA, and no patients had an event of TIA.
 No arterial thromboembolic events were reported in patients who received placebo in either trial.
-Use with caution in patients who are at increased risk for these events or have had a history of these events.
-Do not use in patients who have had an arterial thromboembolic event in the past 6 months.
+Use with caution in patients who are at increased risk for these events or have a history of these events.
+Do not use VOTRIENT in patients who have had an arterial thromboembolic event in the past 6 months.

-Venous Thromboembolic Events (VTEs): VTEs have occurred, including venous thrombosis and fatal pulmonary emboli.
+Venous Thromboembolic Events (VTEs): VTEs, including venous thrombosis and fatal pulmonary emboli (PE), have occurred.
 In the randomized RCC trial, VTEs were reported in 1% of patients treated with VOTRIENT and in 1% of patients treated with placebo.
 In the randomized STS trial, VTEs were reported in 5% of patients treated with VOTRIENT compared to 2% with placebo.
-Fatal pulmonary embolus occurred in 1% (2/240) of STS patients receiving VOTRIENT and in no patients receiving placebo.
+Fatal PE occurred in 1% (2/240) of STS patients receiving VOTRIENT and in no patients receiving placebo.
 Monitor for signs and symptoms.

 Thrombotic Microangiopathy (TMA): TMA, including thrombotic thrombocytopenic purpura (TTP) and hemolytic uremic syndrome (HUS), has been reported in clinical trials of VOTRIENT as monotherapy, in combination with bevacizumab, and in combination with topotecan.
 VOTRIENT is not indicated for use in combination with other agents.
 Six of the 7 TMA cases occurred within 90 days of the initiation of VOTRIENT.
 Improvement of TMA was observed after treatment was discontinued.
 Monitor for signs and symptoms of TMA.
 Permanently discontinue VOTRIENT in patients developing TMA.
 Manage as clinically indicated.